 As a visitor you will have access to briefs, reports, fact sheets, and other timely commentary and analyses that focus on the same or similar issues around homelessness and housing that you are facing in your community.

-This site will also include updates, commentary, and analysis concerning the numerous California Assembly and Senate bills recently signed into law.
-These bills provide a wide range of new regulatory and funding resources designed to help create local solutions for local homelessness and lack of affordable housing, including permanent supportive housing.
+This site also includes updates, commentary, and analysis concerning the numerous California Assembly and Senate bills recently signed into law.
+These bills provide a wide range of new regulatory resources designed to help create local solutions for local homelessness and lack of affordable housing, including permanent supportive housing.

-As a visitor you will also learn about how policies and plans are influencing and generating evidence-based, best, promising, and next practices through briefs, reports, fact sheets, and other timely commentary and analysis.
-Not all such practices are one-size-fits-all.
+As a visitor you will also learn about how policies and plans are influencing and generating evidence-based, best, promising, and emerging practices through briefs, reports, fact sheets, and other timely commentary and analysis.

 A wide-range of solutions will be offered here.
 Some of them may be new to you.
 Some of them may not be.
 However, we believe that you will discover new facets to familiar ideas and read about innovations connected to these ideas of which you may not yet be aware.